No Thai cuisine is complete without a Panang Curry recipe.

 Let this combination of greatness cook for around 10 minutes, stirring occasionally, until the pork is cooked through.

-This is what the final result will look like.
+This is what your final result will look like.

 Once it looks like the image above, the pork or chicken should be cooked all the way through, and then you just need to add the chopped chilis and herbs.